-In an attempt to further educate, the Marine Corps issued MARAD-MIN 699/07, which reinforced the Commander's responsibility to:
+In an attempt to further educate, the Marine Corps has issued MARADMINs annually since 2007, which reinforce the Commander's responsibility to:

-- Ensure that all affected Marines receive appropriate counseling about this choice, - Certify that Marines electing REDUX/bonus are recommended and qualified to continue to 20 years of service, and - Verify that a CO, XO, or SgtMaj witness the election in block 13 of the DD form 2839.
+- Ensure that all affected Marines receive appropriate counseling about this choice - Certify that Marines electing REDUX/bonus are recommended and qualified to continue to 20 years of service - Verify that a CO, XO, or sergeant major witness the election in block 13 of the DD form 2839.16 a.
+Through September 2010.